Global Challenges for Humanity

-The Challenges are interdependent: an improvement in one makes it easier to address others; deterioration in one makes it harder to address others.
-Arguing whether one is more important than another is like arguing that the human nervous system is more important than the respiratory system.
-These Challenges are transnational in nature and transinstitutional in solution.
+The Global Challenges are transnational in nature and transinstitutional in solution.
 They cannot be addressed by any government or institution acting alone.
 They require collaborative action among governments, international organizations, corporations, universities, NGOs, and creative individuals.
 Although listed in sequence, Challenge 1 on sustainable development and climate change is no more or less important than Challenge 15 on global ethics.
 There is greater consensus about the global situation as expressed in these Challenges and the actions to address them than is evident in the news media.

 15 Global Challenges

 1. How can sustainable development be achieved for all while addressing global climate change?

 2. How can everyone have sufficient clean water without conflict?

 3. How can population growth and resources be brought into balance?

 4. How can genuine democracy emerge from authoritarian regimes?